NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 There is no category-based relaxation in FMGE qualifying marks.
 All candidates — regardless of caste, category, or country of study — must score at least 150 out of 300 to pass.

 Scoring exactly 150 means you have passed.
-There is no distinction between candidates who score 150 and those who score 280.
-Both are equally qualified.
-The FMGE Pass Certificate is issued to everyone who meets the 150-mark threshold.
+There is no distinction between candidates who score 150 and those who score 280 — both receive the FMGE Pass Certificate equally.
+However, targeting 170 or above is practical advice given exam-day uncertainty and the risk of silly mistakes.

 After FMGE: What Happens Next?

 Passing FMGE is not the final step to practice medicine in India.
-After clearing the exam, you need to complete a structured process to get your medical license.
-Here is what happens after you pass FMGE 2026.
+After clearing the exam, you must complete a structured post-exam process to get your permanent medical licence.
+Here is the complete sequence.

 Step-by-Step Post-FMGE Process

-- Step 1 — Collect FMGE Pass Certificate: NBEMS issues the FMGE Pass Certificate approximately 2–3 months after the result.
+- Step 1 — Collect FMGE Pass Certificate: NBEMS issues the FMGE Pass Certificate approximately 2–3 months after the result, following physical document verification.
+NBEMS releases a separate notice with the verification schedule and venue — you must appear in person with original documents to collect the certificate.
 This is the foundational document for everything that follows.
-Keep it safe — you will need it for NMC registration, internship, and future PG applications.

-- Step 2 — Apply for Provisional Registration: Apply to the National Medical Commission (NMC) or your State Medical Council (SMC) for provisional registration.
-This allows you to work as a trainee doctor within a recognized hospital.
-You need the FMGE Pass Certificate, your MBBS degree, marksheets, and identity proof.
+- Step 2 — Apply for Provisional Registration: Apply to the National Medical Commission (NMC) or the State Medical Council (SMC) of the state where you plan to intern for Provisional Registration.
+This allows you to work as a trainee doctor within a recognized hospital only.

 - Step 3 — Complete 12-Month Internship in India: You must complete a compulsory rotating internship at an NMC-approved hospital in India.
-This cannot be done abroad.
-The internship covers all clinical departments in rotation.
+This internship cannot be done abroad — even if you completed internship as part of your foreign MBBS, Indian regulations require a fresh internship in an NMC-approved institution.
+The internship covers General Medicine, Surgery, OBG, Paediatrics, ENT, Ophthalmology, Community Medicine, and Emergency Medicine in rotation.

-- Step 4 — Apply for Permanent Registration: After completing the internship, apply to the NMC or SMC for permanent registration.
-Once approved, you get a permanent medical registration number and the license to practice medicine independently anywhere in India.
+- Step 4 — Apply for Permanent Registration: After completing the internship, apply to the NMC or SMC for permanent medical registration.
+Once approved, you receive a permanent registration number and can practice medicine independently anywhere in India.

-- Step 5 — Eligibility for PG Courses: With permanent registration, you are eligible to apply for postgraduate medical courses in India (NEET PG or the upcoming NExT Step 2).
+- Step 5 — Eligibility for PG Courses: With permanent registration, you become eligible to apply for postgraduate medical courses in India through NEET PG (or the upcoming NExT Step 2 when it comes into force).

 Provisional vs Permanent Registration